 Satheri inclined her head.
 “Thank you so much, honored Serjo Talori.
 Sera Morgendorffer and I are grateful.”

 Satheri breathed a sigh of relief.
 That had gone well.
 She always knew exactly where she stood when she talked to other Dunmer.
 Outlanders were more complicated.
 Muthsera Morgendorffer obviously had seniority in the Fashion Club, but Satheri wasn’t always sure where she stood in relation to Tiphannia.
-And that scared her since she didn’t want to be second-best in Quinn’s eyes.
+That scared her since she didn’t want to be second-best in Quinn’s eyes.

 Quinn made everything scary, but she also made them fun.
 Satheri only had a few more years before mom and dad would send her to her husband-to-be in the red cliffs and yellow fungal forests of Shipal-Shin, hundreds of miles to the south.
 Which would be wonderful!
 He’d protect Satheri, and love her and make her a full part of Great House Hlaalu and she’d be happy there, finally, because she’d have a place.